 The good news is that every time you recall a memory, you remove it then put it back, giving you the ability to alter what is there.

-86 billion synapses.
-That's how many connection each adult has roughly inside of their brain.
+86 billion neurons.
+That's how many brain cells each adult has roughly inside of their brain.
 And each connection holds some information, much of it reinforcing directly or indirectly other information.
 If that wasn't the case, we wouldn't know how to act.

 For example, you come to a red traffic light and you stop.
 By the time you're 20 you've probably done that hundreds if not thousands of times.
 Now you may only remember a fraction of those incidents but, regardless, they all have the same story.
 The light turns green and you go.
 But what happens when something changes?

 When I was 18 I was in the right lane of a two-lane road next to a box van.
 I couldn't see the traffic coming from the left.
 The light turned green and I started to go, but then the van stopped.
 So I stopped.
 Seconds later a car came flying across the intersection.
 Had I not stopped there is a good chance I would have been t-boned and, potentially, hurt badly if not killed.
 I can tell you that 4 decades later that memory is still vivid in my mind, so much so that I told it to all my kids when I taught them how to drive so they would also perform that sanity check.
 Look both ways before advancing into an intersection when they are the first car at a red light.